robertoperuzzo/drupal-starter/README.md

 5. Run `docker-compose up -d` from your shell.
 6. Open [http://drupal.docker.localhost:8000/](http://drupal.docker.localhost:8000/) in your browser.
 7. Enjoy your brand new Drupal 8 website!

+## Updating Remotes
+You'll need to update your git remotes to reflect that you won't be pushing to github.com with your project’s code.
+You should rename the original origin remote (the github.com [Drupal 8 project template](https://github.com/robertoperuzzo/drupal8-starter) repository) to 'starter' and create a new origin pointed at your bare repository.

+(On your local development environment)

+`git remote rename origin starter`
+`git remote add origin path/to/your/central/git/repo`

+To see a list of your remote repositories, run the command:

+`git remote`
+For a more detailed listing that includes the remote repositories' URLs, add a -v flag (for verbose) to the end of the command:

+`git remote -v`

 ## Contrib Modules